zencd/groovy2kotlin/README.md

 ✔ `while`
 ✔ `for(;;)`
 ✔ `break` ✔ `continue`
-✔ loop labels
+✔ Loop labels
 ✔ `throws`
-✔ overriding
+✔ Overriding
-✔ standard methods
+✔ Standard methods

 ## Progress on a project